The Vehicle Emission Star Rating (VESR) is a tool that allows you to compare tailpipe emissions of light vehicles in Australia.

 The star rating is a visual way to compare the level of carbon dioxide (CO2) emissions from passenger cars.
 More stars mean lower emissions and less harm to the environment.

 The CO2 emissions of each vehicle are reported by manufacturers to the Australian Government.
-Stars are allocated in half star increments based on how many grams of CO2 the vehicle emits, per kilometre of travel.
+Stars are allocated in half star increments based on how many grams of COthe vehicle emits, per kilometre of travel.

-VESR is a national star rating that has been applied to all vehicles sold on the Australian market since 2004.
+VESR is a national star rating that has been applied to light passenger vehicles sold on the Australian market since 2004.
 Star ratings are commonly used to compare products, such as electrical appliances and buildings.

 Measuring vehicle tailpipe CO2 emissions